-Prefab construction or modular construction refers to a method of building a structure, rather than a description of the finished product.
-Modular buildings are typically built 60 to 90 percent "off-site" in a three-dimensional form, designed to be constructed at one location, and then used by occupants at another.
+Modular construction refers to a method of building a structure, rather than a description of the finished product.
+Modular buildings are typically built 60 to 90 percent "off-site" in a three-dimensional form, designed to be constructed at one location, and then erected on site.

-While modules are being constructed in a factory, site work is occurring at the same time or in some cases prior to construction.
-This allows for much earlier building occupancy and contributes to a much shorter overall construction period - reducing labor, financing and supervision costs.
+While modules are being constructed in a factory, site work is occurring at the same time, therefore reducing labor, financing and supervision costs.

-Traditional building techniques, quality manufacturing and third-party administered random inspections - combined with testing and certification services for quality control - assure that temporary modular buildings are built in strict accordance with appropriate local, state, and national regulations and codes.
-Some would even say that due to the extra durability needed for travel, factory-built buildings are built better than conventional structures.
-As a result of meeting and often exceeding site-built standards, modular construction has the same life expectancy as traditionally built buildings, and can, with proper maintenance, last indefinitely.
+Traditional building techniques, quality manufacturing and third-party administered random inspections, are combined with testing and certification services for quality control and assure that temporary modular buildings are built in strict accordance with appropriate local, state, and national regulations and codes.
+We would argue that due to the extra durability needed for travel, factory-built buildings are built better than conventional structures.